Keeping moms and babies safe during the pandemic

 Who can come to the hospital with me for the birth?

-Teleconferencing and virtual visits are allowed and encouraged pre- and post-delivery, however they are not allowed during deliveries or procedures for the privacy and protection of our patients.
+Teleconferencing and virtual visits are allowed and encouraged pre- and post-delivery.
+However they are not allowed during deliveries or procedures for the privacy and protection of our patients.

 Will my doctor deliver my baby?

-We have a St. Luke’s OB-GYN provider in house 24/7 that will manage your care and attend your birth.
+We have a St. Luke’s OB-GYN provider available 24/7 that will manage your care and attend your birth.
 Due to the unpredictability of when you come in to have your baby, it may or may not be your primary provider.
 If your OB-GYN provider is working or on call, they will be present at your delivery.

 How long will I need to stay in the hospital after delivery?